 MGM Grand is a big green monster.
-When you combine this megaresort with its two auxiliary accommodation towers, Signature Suites and Skylofts, it’s the second largest hotel in the world and the largest hotel on the Strip.
+When you combine this megaresort with its two auxiliary accommodation towers, Signature Suites and Skylofts, it’s the third-largest hotel in the world and the second-largest hotel on the Strip.
 You might think a property this enormous would feel like it’s too big for its own britches, treating visitors like they’re numbers rather than guests.
 But MGM Grand has a surprisingly high standard for customer service on all levels.

 Rooms feature pleasantly contrasting geometric patterns on everything from the padded headboards to carpets, while jewel tones on the accessories add nice pops of color.
 With the exception of the West Wing, rooms tend to be oversized; standard king and queen rooms are even large enough to have a couch in a seating area, plus a writing desk and chair.
 Modern touches include 40-inch flatscreens and media hubs brimming with electrical outlets.
 If you want to start getting into real space, there are the residential spots at the Signature, the tall white buildings behind the MGM.
 If you’ve got the money to burn and need a palace, there’s always the Skylofts, the mind-blowing, multi-bedroom villas that feature their own Strip-view balconies with hot tubs, 24-hour butler service, and other spiffy amenities.
 A final room category are the “Stay Well” rooms dedicated to the health-conscious Vegas visitor (yes, there is such a thing), and designed in conjunction with Cleveland Clinic and Deepak Chopra.
 Set on one entire floor, they feature vitamin C-infused showers, specialized lighting to suppress melatonin and fight jetlag, and welcome HEPA air filtration to rid your atmosphere of the very Vegas toxins of smoke, allergens, and pollen.